carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 Any path without a leading `/` is a **relative path**.

-When you use a relative path with a command like `ls` or `cd`, it tries to find that location from where we are, rather than from the root of the file system.
+When you use a relative path with a command like `ls` or `cd`, it tries to find that location starting from where we are, rather than from the root of the file system.

 In the previous command, since we did not specify an **absolute path** it ran the command on the relative path from our current directory
 (implicitly using the `.` hidden directory), and so listed the contents of our current directory.